SkylineCommunications/dataminer-docs/connector-help/connector_help/Village_Island_VillageFlow.md

 ### Connections

-This driver uses a **Serial** connection and needs following user information:
+This connector uses a **Serial** connection and needs following user information:

 **SERIAL CONNECTION**: